ChandreshThakur/Chatbot/README.md

 inside command prompt type:

 `rasa train`

 In another command prompt tab type:
+`conda activate rasa`
 `rasa run actions`

-Now you can use chatbot in command prompt itself by typing:
+Now you can use chatbot in command prompt itself by typing(in previously opened tab):

 `rasa shell`